ivangtorre/multifrac/README.md

 * 3D Structure Function: Calculate Structure function of 3D stack images

 ### SUPPORT
-There is not official support but feel free for contacting me at:
+There is not official support but feel free to contact me at:
 ivan.gonzalez.torre(at)upm.es